TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/ExtensionScanner.rst

 =================

-Whenever functionality is :ref:`deprecated <deprecations>` or removed by a breaking change it should be added to the Extension scanner as a weak or strong match.
+Whenever functionality is :ref:`deprecated <deprecations>` or removed by a breaking change it should be added to the Extension Scanner as either a weak or strong match.

-When changing Core API, Core developers should keep an eye on the extension scanner and add matcher configurations if possible.
+When changing Core API, Core developers should monitor the extension scanner and add matcher configurations where possible.
 This is typically the case if PHP API was changed and the patch comes with a deprecation or breaking ReST file to document the change.